hummingbot/hummingbot/documentation/docs/installation.md

 ### MacOS and Linux Systems

 On MacOS or Linux systems, it's quicker and easier to install Hummingbot using Docker.
-If you are looking to make their own modifications, however, installing from source might be a better fit.
+If you are looking to make your own modifications, however, installing from source might be a better fit.

 * [Install using Docker](/installation/docker_macOS_linux)
 * [Install from source](/installation/macOS_linux)